bluehexagons/hexstrategy/README.md

-Experience the half-baked prototype at https://bluehexagons.github.io/hexstrategy/
+Experience the half-baked prototype from 2011 at https://bluehexagons.github.io/hexstrategy/

 RMB: deselect, drag to pan camera